Tokyo Station’s Domed Ceilings: A Photographer’s Guide

 Recommended lenses for Tokyo Station

 Wide angles and zooms have their uses.
-The ceilings are wide and my Fujifilm 10-24 just fit them in.
+The ceilings are wide and my Canon RF 16 mm just fit them in.
 To focus on small details like the animals of the Zodiac, you need something long.
-I used the Fujifilm 100-400 mm for these photos, but it was a little overkill!
-A (crop sensor) 55-200 mm should be enough.
+For that, I only had the Canon RF 24-105mm F4 L IS USM, which wasn’t quite long enough!
+I needed to do some serious cropping to get the details to a suitable size.
+Something in the range of 200 mm would be perfect I imagine.

 Visitor information: Location, access, costs, & hours